-We derived the compound capacity in a MISO channel using a deterministic CSI model.
+We derived the compound capacity in a rank one Ricean MIMO channel using a deterministic CSI model.
 We showed that the optimal transmit strategy in this case is always beamforming, and can be found using a simple one dimensional search.
 These results strengthen previous results on the optimality of BF and motivate the growing use of systems using this practical transmit strategy.
-Due to its simplicity, we find that the compound capacity is an attractive alternative to the outage capacity as a design criterion in slow fading MISO channels.
+Due to its simplicity, we find that the compound capacity is an attractive alternative to the outage capacity as a design criterion in slow fading MIMO channels.